gabrielcampostrybe/Online-Store-Project/README.md

-# Welcome to my Online Frontend Project!
+# Welcome to my Online Store Project!

 This was a project I made in group while doing my web development course.